silviachen46/tech_assessment/README.md

  Response content: {'message': 'Booking confirmed.', 'thread_id': '22', 'requires_more_info': False}

-3. post-renovation
+### post-renovation

    Response content: {'message': "We're connecting you with a human agent.", 'thread_id': '22', 'requires_more_info': False}

 ## Implemenation:

 This script is implemented with fastapi, groq for calling large language models, and some simple rule-based matching with langgraph for routing the agents.
 Note that it's only implemented for the given simple cases, and can be extended with more functionalities for more complicated cases.
+Memory is kept through thread_id passed by user.

 ## Running: